jacque123/networktrait/README.md

 General functions used in the experiments are in the folder *functions*.
 Please see more detail in each file in the folder.
 Code and data for generating each figure is contained in the corresponding folder.

 - The folder *fig1* contains the code and data that generate all panels of Figure 1.
-Please run **fig1.m**.
+Please run the file **fig1.m**.
 - The folder *fig2* contains the code and data that generate all panels of Figure 2.
-Please run **fig2.m**.
+Please run the file **fig2.m**.
 - The folder *fig3* contains the code and data that generate all panels of Figure 3.
-Please run **fig3.m**.
+Please run the file **fig3.m**.
 - The folder *fig4* contains the code and data that generate all panels of Figure 4.
-Please run **fig4.m**.
+Please run the file **fig4.m**.